01732 360 095

 Hauff-Technik Service Entry Sealing Systems

-Type C waterproofing is defined by BS 8102:2009 as protection against water ingress into usable spaces, which is provided by the incorporation of an appropriate internal water management system.
+Type C waterproofing is defined by BS 8102:2022 as drained protection against water ingress into usable spaces, which is provided by the incorporation of an appropriate internal water management system.

 Water that seeps through the structure, or any installed Type A or Type B waterproofing system, is depressurised, collected and the removed from the structure.